vpanarello/SaturnUSB/src_onecontroller/includes/README.md

 3) Last add the class "Gamepad", this class has the methods that send the reports (packet of bytes) of controllers data.
-We will use only the  "sendData()" method on this class.
+We will use only the  "sendData()" method on this class. (approximately in the line 579)

 		// Gamepad